Do you generate electricity from renewable sources at home? We have something interesting for you!

 Smart Export Guarantee Tariff Comparison

-According to the Solar Trade Association, 5p to 6p would be a fair offering to households.
+According to the Solar Trade Association, a fair offering is estimated between 5p to 6p per kWh to households.
 However, not all energy suppliers are on the same page.

 Here’s a quick rundown of the offers by different energy companies.